 Why this association (Cloud+Hadoop) rocks?

-Vendors providing Cloud services fetch unlimited benefits by the union of Cloud and Hadoop.
+Vendors providing Cloud computing services fetch unlimited benefits by the union of Cloud and Hadoop.
 Customers may get rapidly scalable processing power and storage.

 It also lowers cost of innovation with cost effective strategies pay-per-use basis so businesses can pay for the storage or analytics they need without making that upfront investment or paying for maintaining a system when it is not being used.
 Hadoop also helps manage situations that crank out large volumes of data, big enough to impact your storage resources.